gosukiwi/sugarscript/doc/syntax.md

 Note that the type checker doesn't know what parameters `greeter` expects, so it cannot check those for you.

+## Limitations of Lambdas

+* Because of array limitations in Tier 1, they can only receive arguments _by value_
+* The type-checker can't validate arguments are valid when calling a lambda
+* They are slower than regular functions, so when possible, prefer using a regular function

 # Plugins
 Still in development